The Ab Revolution™

 I hope we can attend another of your seminars.The book is a must-read.

-- Denise Molesch 4th Degree Black Belt Tae Kwan Do
+- Denise Molesch 4th Degree Black Belt Tae Kwon Do

 Hey!
 No more crunches!
 And a better understanding of physiology.
 Check this out!